 Standards provide essential automation guidance for your team.

 Instead of reinventing the “standards wheel”, find best practices by learning from other security professionals.
-CIS (the Center for Internet Security) recommends specific standards as best practices.
-There are CIS standards your organization can use with each of the major cloud providers.
-Your security platform standards prepare you for automation and help you ensure that your cloud remains secure after you begin the automation process.
+CIS (the Center for Internet Security) recommends specific standards for cloud security strategies.
+There are CIS standards for each of the major cloud providers.
+Robust security platform standards prepare you for automation and help you ensure that your cloud remains secure after you begin the automation process.

 The Center for Internet Security recommends these standards: